 Sometimes I just put the chicken on the table with slightly warmed flatbread (such as lavash or pita) and a plate of mixed fresh herbs (sabzi khordan) .
 We roll the chicken and tomatoes into pieces of flatbread with some of the lovely herbs like mint, tarragon, spring onions and chives and a pinch or two of tangy sumac.
 What is there not to like?

 At other times I make a pot of lovely Persian steamed rice (kateh) or even my sumac rice.
 You can find the recipe for sumac rice in the post Kabab Tabei: Persian Beef Patties in Tomato Sauce with Sumac Rice.
 It will be scrummy whichever way you serve it.
 If I’m serving with rice I won’t reduce the sauce too much.
-I may even add a bit more tomato purée, saffron and water to have more sauce to pour over the rice.
+I may even add a bit more tomato purée, saffron and water to have more sauce to drizzle over the rice.